All Episodes

 I know that he is America first.

-I know that he's make America Great Again.
+I know that he's Make America Great Again.

-I know that he is pro-life, pro-second amendment.
+I know that he is pro-life, pro-Second Amendment.

 I know he believes in peace through strength.

-I know that he will take seriously the the vetting process of anybody appointed to the Supreme Court, and he supports constitutionalists to the Supreme Court, not people that will legislate from the bench.
+I know that he will take seriously the vetting process of anybody appointed to the Supreme Court.

 Remember, he's up against 16 other people, and he emerged successful.

-But they spent in that case, you know, hundreds of millions of dollars, 40 million dollars in a Senate race is a lot of money.
+But they spent in that case, you know, hundreds of millions of dollars.

-And I've seen these ads, and I've I've not spent a lot of time attacking the people that are running just nothing but negative ads.
+And I've seen these ads, and I've not spent a lot of time attacking the people that are running just nothing but negative ads.

-But uh when I see them, it makes the guy that I know that I have personally vetted unrecognizable to me.
+When I see them, it makes the guy that I know that I have personally vetted unrecognizable to me.

 And that's sad because it's a disservice to the people in the Commonwealth of Pennsylvania.